-With Canada Day weekend coming up, you may be looking to gather with family or friends and put on a fireworks show.
-There are many firework safety tips to keep in mind, with consequences that could affect the safety of your home:
+With the long weekend coming up, you may be looking to gather with family or friends and put on a fireworks show.
+There are many firework safety tips to keep in mind, with consequences that can affect the safety of your home:

 1. Only use legal fireworks